-- Additional Resources to Support Our Insureds.
-In 2022, we formed several business alliances to provide additional resources for our policyholders.
-These alliances focus on preferential pricing and Arch contributory funding arrangements for targeted safety and loss prevention tools, such as: - Crisis counseling and mental health consulting, including post-traumatic event counseling (i.e., supporting companies in building resilient workplaces in the face of disaster, disruption and everyday behavioral health challenges). - Mobile device blocking apps to address distracted driving. - Vehicle camera and telematics systems for driver monitoring and improvement. - Cloud-based safety management system software. - Online safety and health training. - Accident reporting application to facilitate prompt and efficient documentation. - ESG advisory services for our retail energy accounts. - New for 2023.
-Arch Risk Control launched a new software application to facilitate and enhance our ability to track and manage account interactions and services for new and current insureds.
+- Safe Driving.
+Driving creates a significant risk to our customers and the public.
+Our risk-control staff works with our customers to help them properly screen and manage employee drivers of all types of vehicles to improve their on-the-road safety performance.
+At the policyholder level, we sample and review customer motor vehicle records to ensure appropriate driver screenings and management programs are in place.
+We also promote safe driving and provide our customers with driver training and management resources through several third-party alliances.
+These resources are designed to combat distracted driving and reinforce defensive driving skills.
+We offer our customers, through a third-party vendor, access to continuous employee driver record monitoring so our customers can better assess their drivers' risk profiles in real time and take corrective actions before a driver moves to an unacceptable level. - Additional Resources to Support Our Insureds.
+In 2023, we added several new business alliances to provide additional resources for our policyholders.
+These new and existing alliances focus on preferential pricing and Arch contributory funding arrangements for targeted safety and loss prevention tools, such as: - Crisis counseling and mental health consulting including post-traumatic event counseling (i.e., supporting companies in building resilient workplaces in the face of disaster, disruption and everyday behavioral health challenges). - Active shooter preparedness, training and facility security assessments. - Mobile device blocking apps to address distracted driving. - Vehicle camera and telematics systems for driver monitoring and improvement. - Cloud-based safety management system software. - Online safety and health training. - Accident reporting application to facilitate prompt and efficient documentation. - ESG advisory services for our retail energy accounts. - Motor vehicle records monitoring to ensure safety and security.

+New for 2023.
+Arch Risk Control launched and implemented a new software application to facilitate and enhance our ability to track and manage account interactions and services for new and current insureds.
 This system enables our risk control specialists to monitor recommendations for improvement, track the status and ultimately closure of program gaps identified in our business evaluations.
-This application is designed to ensure we provide proper support for our customers and continued operational improvement to reduce losses. - 2.
-Safety Training for First Responders.
-In addition, through our programs for emergency responders and firefighters, we offer a suite of safety and training aids to help promote safety and reduce the potential for on-the-job error or injury.
-Our services educate and inform these first responders on industry safety and compliance best practices.
+This application is designed to ensure we provide proper customer support and continued operational improvement to reduce losses.

+2. Safety Training for First Responders.
+Through our programs for emergency responders and firefighters, we offer a suite of safety and training aids to help promote safety and reduce the potential for on-the-job error or injury.
+Our services educate and inform first responders on industry safety and compliance best practices.
 These services are offered to thousands of ambulance and emergency workers and volunteers.
-In addition, we offer an e-learning and training management system with more than 550 courses available.
-While elearning is not meant to replace quality face-to-face and hands-on training, we realize that tremendous time requirements are placed on individuals in today's fast-paced environment, making it difficult for everyone to attend scheduled training.
-Our e-learning courses allow first responders to supplement scheduled hands-on training and are available 24/7.
+In addition, we offer an e-learning and training management system with more than 570 courses available.
+While e-learning is not meant to replace quality face-to-face and hands-on training, we realize tremendous time requirements are placed on individuals in today's fast-paced environment, making it difficult for everyone to attend scheduled training.
+Our elearning courses allow first responders to supplement scheduled hands-on training and are available 24/7.

-Our webinars are designed to help our insureds stay safe and supported while serving their communities during times of crisis.
-In 2022, we conducted 36 webinars and extended participation in these webinars to non-clients throughout the U.S. The following are some of the topics covered during the training:
+Our training courses are designed to help our insureds stay safe and supported while serving their communities.
+In 2023, we conducted 32 webinars, watched by over 4,000 live viewers and extended participation in these webinars to non-clients throughout the U.S. The following are some of the topics covered during the training: